AndresFelipeRG/AndresFelipeRG.github.io/README.md

 #### Video Game platform

 Created a web application that provides access to video games.
-Each video game is built using the Unity platform.
+Each video game was built using the Unity platform.
 Users access a video game through an interface built with the SapUI5 framework.

 Technologies covered: Unity, WebGL, C#, SapUI5/OpenUI5, JSON, XML, HTML, Git, CSS, jQuery/JavaScript